-On Aug.13, 2013, the Internal Revenue Service issued final regulations implementing section 6103(l)(21) of the Internal Revenue Code, as added by the Affordable Care Act (ACA).
+On Aug.13, 2013, the Internal Revenue Service issued final regulations (PDF) implementing section 6103(l)(21) of the Internal Revenue Code, as added by the Affordable Care Act (ACA).
 This provision authorizes the IRS – upon written request and subject to strict privacy and security safeguards – to disclose certain taxpayer information for use in verifying eligibility for health care affordability programs.
 The following questions and answers provide information that may be helpful in understanding the final regulations.

 Q1.
 What do section 6103(l)(21) and the final regulations generally provide?